Skip to content

 • Use the SharePoint Intranet Center when the main issue is employee communication, navigation, page ownership, content quality, search, adoption, or intranet redesign.

-• Use the SharePoint Migration Center when the main issue is moving content from file shares, legacy SharePoint, network drives, or disconnected repositories into a cleaner SharePoint Online environment.
+• when the main issue is moving content from file shares, legacy SharePoint, network drives, or disconnected repositories into a cleaner SharePoint Online environment.

 • Use SharePoint Consulting Services when you want the broader commercial overview of how dataBridge helps organizations plan, structure, govern, migrate, modernize, and support SharePoint.